fefe982/DeMangleVC/README.md

 Also, there are a lot of symbols that `UndecorateSymbolName` cannot handle.
 The <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/ms679294%28v=vs.85%29.aspx">latest `dbghelp`</a> is from 2010, so you know why.

-The project now wors with VS2013.
+The project now works with VS2013.
 You can get a community version for free.

+Feedback is welcome!!
+You can provide me with any symbol that cannot be handled by this program.
+It will be very helpful if you can also provide the (partial) undecorated version (in case `UndecorateSymbolName` cannot handle it either), or the program that can generate such a symbol.

 ## Introduction to the sub-projects
 ### DeMangleVC